lenguyenhaohiep/formless3/README.md

 5/ Wait for the process finished and download your signed form

 ## Verify the form signature
-1/ Open the signed form, click **Open the verification tool** which redirect to the Verification Page, you can also access directly to this page by the following address https://rawgit.com/lenguyenhaohiep/formless3/master/verify.html
+1/ Open the signed form, click **Open the verification tool** which redirect to the Verification Page

+You can also access directly to this page by the following address

+https://rawgit.com/lenguyenhaohiep/formless3/master/verify.html

 ![GitHub Logo](https://raw.githubusercontent.com/lenguyenhaohiep/formless3/master/Screenshots/verify.png)